 Everest Base Camp Trek 7 days is the shortest trekking to Mount Everest Base Camp.
 In those seven amazing days in the Himalayas, you will get the chance to explore the natural and cultural wonders of Everest Region.
 The shorter version of both Everest Base Camp Trek 13 Days or 10 Days Everest Base Camp Trekking follows the same route until Lobuche and from there the trek will be converted into the Helicopter Tour.
 From Lobuche, the helicopter will pick you up and will take to Everest base camp and further back to Kathmandu.
 Fascinating 7 days Everest Base Camp trekking first offers to trek through the rough trail of the Himalayas with exploring the local villages, alpine forests into the thin air.
 During the trekking, you can explore some of the wonderful Buddhist Monasteries including Tengboche plus the Dingboche Monastery.

-The best season for 7 Days Everest Base Camp Trekking are spring (March-May) and autumn (September-November).
+The best season for Everest Base Camp Trek 7 Days are spring (March-May) and autumn (September-November).
 If you have more time and prefer a more relaxing trekking then you can choose Everest Base Camp Trekking 13 Days.
 Next, if you have a short vacation than 2 weeks and prefer to do a complete EBC trek then 10 Days Everest Base Camp Trekking would be a perfect trek.

 Day 1: Arrival in Kathmandu (1334m.) and transfer to the hotel.